Norifusa Mita

-Norifusa Mita (三田 紀房, Mita Norifusa) is a Japanese manga artist born in 1958 from Iwate Prefecture.
+Norifusa Mita (三田 紀房, Mita Norifusa) is a Japanese manga artist.
 He is best known for Dragon Zakura for which he received the 29th Kodansha Manga Award.
 Dragon Zakura has been adapted to live-action television series in Japan and South Korea, its spin-off series Angel Bank received live-action television adaptation as well.

 His manga Investor Z was adapted into live-action television series in 2018 and The Great War of Archimedes was adapted into a film in 2019.